 After dinner when you just want a little bite of something sweet, a thin shard of Frozen Yogurt Bark is the perfect cool and creamy treat.
 It also makes a super-cheerful after-school snack, or a grab-and-go breakfast treat as the days warm up again.
-It’s really nice nestled into a bowl of overnight oats, chia pudding, or even warm oatmeal.
+It’s really nice nestled into a bowl of overnight oats, mango chia pudding, or even warm crockpot baked oats.

 Plus, isn’t it just ridiculously pretty?!
 This is one recipe that I shared on Instagram and people started making within the hour.